-You will be monitored and cared for by our Post Anesthesia Care Unit (PACU) nurses immediately after your procedure.
-Recovery occurs in the PACU.
+- You will be monitored and cared for by our Post Anesthesia Care Unit (PACU) nurses immediately after your procedure.
+Recovery occurs in the PACU. - Your recovery time will vary according to your procedure and type of anesthesia used.
+You will be sent home once your doctor determines you are safe to go home.

-- Your recovery time will vary according to your procedure and type of anesthesia used.
-You will be sent home once your doctor determines you are safe to go home. - You and your responsible adult companion or care provider will be given written home care instructions and taught how to care for you and the area treated.
-Overnight supplies for dressing changes will be sent home with you, if needed. - Please follow the restrictions ordered by your doctor while you are recovering at home.
-Depending on your procedure, some of these restrictions may include strenuous physical activities, drinking alcoholic beverages, operating machinery, driving a car or making important decisions. - Our nurse will call you the day after your procedure to check on your progress. - Contact your doctor if you are experiencing severe pain or complications requiring immediate attention following your procedure. - If you have any reason to think you need urgent help, call 911 or go the nearest emergency room.
+- You and your responsible adult companion or care provider will be given written, home care instructions and taught how to care for you and the area treated. - Please follow the restrictions ordered by your doctor while you are recovering at home.
+Depending on your procedure, some of these restrictions may include strenuous physical activities, drinking alcoholic beverages, operating machinery, driving a car or making important decisions. - Our nurse will call you the day after your procedure to check on your progress. - Contact your doctor if you are experiencing severe pain or complications requiring immediate attention. - If you have any reason to think you need urgent help, call 911 or go the nearest emergency room.